-The EMS Program is designed for students who desire a career in pre-hospital emergency medicine.
+The EMS Program is designed for students who desire a career in prehospital emergency medicine.
 The Program provides the student with the theoretical and practical preparation to qualify the successful graduate at four levels of service: 1) Emergency Medical Responder, 2) Emergency Medical Technician, 3) Advanced Emergency Medical Technician or 4) Paramedic.
 These levels of instruction meet or exceed the New Mexico EMS Minimal Curriculum Standards.
-The Emergency Medical Responder, Emergency Medical Technician, EMT - I (EMT - Advanced) and Paramedic also meet, or exceed, the current National EMS Education Standards for these levels.
+The Emergency Medical Responder, Emergency Medical Technician, Advanced Emergency Medical Technician) and Paramedic also meet, or exceed, the current National EMS Education Standards for these levels.

-Upon successful completion of a level, the graduate will be eligible to take the National Registry of EMT's examination and obtain New Mexico State Licensure through reciprocity.
+Upon successful completion of a level, the graduate will be eligible to challenge the National Registry of EMT's examination and obtain New Mexico State Licensure.

-ENMU-Roswell offers refresher courses for all levels of service and continuing education courses that are of interest to the Emergency Medical Services community.
+Once certification and licensure is obtained, ENMU-Roswell offers refresher courses for all levels of service and continuing education courses to fulfill re-licensure requirements.